Development & Design

 Leadership Program

-The Development & Design Leadership Program is a one-year initiative by the Urban Guild to cultivate a diverse network of professionals committed to shaping better places through the principles of the Charter for the New Urbanism.
+The Development & Design Leadership Program is a one-year program that is designed for the most promising young practitioners (between the ages of 20 and 45) who are committed to shaping better places through the principles of the Charter for the New Urbanism.
 Modeled after successful civic leadership programs, it fosters deep learning, collaboration, and long-term relationships.
 In response to the leadership gap left by the discontinued Knight Fellowship, the Program aims to equip participants with the knowledge, skills, and connections needed to overcome barriers to NU development.
-It will be developed in partnership with aligned organizations like CNU chapters, Strong Towns, and others, with a structured curriculum launching soon.
+While it is managed by the Urban Guild, the cohort is selected to represent a variety of organizations that support the movement such as Strong Towns, the National Town Builders Association, the Incremental Development Alliance, and CNU chapters.

 About the Program